hecrebo/Visitas-Guiadas/replit.md

-# Technology Training Center Registration System
+# Fundacite Carabobo Registration System

 ## Overview

-This is a full-stack web application for a technology training center that allows students to register for courses and guided tours.
+This is a full-stack web application for Fundacite Carabobo that allows students to register for technology courses and guided tours.
 The system features a React frontend with a modern UI built using shadcn/ui components, an Express.js backend API, and in-memory storage for development.
 The center operates from 8:00 AM to 1:00 PM, Monday through Friday only.

 ## User Preferences